dwdas9/home/articles/Misc/Docker/SparkDocker/SparkDockerSetup.md

   spark-master:
     # Specify the Docker image to use for the spark-master service
     image: bitnami/spark:latest
+    user: root #This is required else, error in attaching containers using VS code

     # Define the ports to expose for the spark-master service
     ports: